 Extract Document Information with a Document Understanding Action

-You can optionally store and access the invoices, receipts, passports, and drivers licenses from which to exact data in Oracle Cloud Infrastructure Object Storage.
+You can optionally store and access the invoices, receipts, passports, drivers licenses, and healthcare IDs from which to exact data in Oracle Cloud Infrastructure Object Storage.
 See Object Storage.

 Capabilities